-Applications are open between April and May each year, to commence training the following year.
+Applications are open between March and April each year, to commence training the following year.
 It is a national selection process with applications made directly to applicants’ choice of two GP Colleges – either RACGP and ACRRM.
 The Department of Health have a role in checking the eligibility of applicants.
 During the online application, applicants’ preference Regional Training Organisations.

 No. There are limited places on the AGPT program.
 Positions are offered in line with our selection policy following shortlisting through the national application process.